-Do you think of a public speaking as a performance?Treating public speaking as a performance increases anxiety.
+Do you think of public speaking as a performance?Treating public speaking as a performance increases anxiety.
 A few people are effective at being performers, but for most of us, this mindset creates a substantial amount of anxiety.
 It's easy to become trapped by this mindset.
-It's often taught in public speaking classes.
+It's often taught in public speaking training.
 You don't deliver a speech to an audience; you engage people.
 A performance mindset can result in actions being inward.
-The inward positon of an arm gesture hinged at your body reinforces the same self-focus that created it.
+The inward position of an arm gesture hinged at your body reinforces the same self-focus that created it.
 Try increasing your volume while gesturing.
 Your arm should extend outward more naturally.
-If it doesn't you may be trapped by this mindset.
+If it doesn't, you may be trapped by this mindset.
 Increase your volume more until you notice a change.
 The more outward your focus to others, the less anxiety.
-It's not easy, but it's a mindset change that has longlasting impacts.
+It's not easy, but it's a mindset change that has long-lasting impacts.